AmazingAng/WTF-Solidity/Languages/en/53_ERC20Permit/readme.md

 1. Deploy the `ERC20Permit` contract and set both `name` and `symbol` to `WTFPermit`.

 2. Run `signERC20Permit.html` and change the `Contract Address` to the deployed `ERC20Permit` contract address.
 Other information is given below.
-Then click the `Connect Metamask` and `Sign Permit` buttons in sequence to sign, and obtain `r`, `s`, `v` for contract verification.
+Then click the `Connect Metamask` and `Sign Permit` buttons in sequence to sign, and obtain `r`, `s`, and `v` for contract verification.
 To sign, use the wallet that deploys the contract, such as the Remix test wallet:

     ```js
     owner: 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4    spender: 0xAb8483F64d9C6d1EcF9b849Ae677dD3315835cb2